How to monitor Elasticsearch with Datadog

 If you’ve read our post on collecting Elasticsearch metrics, you already know that the Elasticsearch APIs are a quick way to gain a snapshot of performance metrics at any particular moment in time.
 However, to truly get a grasp on performance, you need to track Elasticsearch metrics over time and monitor them in context with the rest of your infrastructure.

 This post will show you how to set up Datadog to automatically collect the key metrics discussed in Part 1 of this series.
-We’ll also show you how to set alerts and use tags to effectively monitor your clusters by focusing on the metrics that matter most to you.
+We’ll also show you how to use Datadog to collect and monitor distributed request traces and logs from Elasticsearch.
+Finally, we’ll walk through creating alerts and using tags to effectively monitor your clusters by focusing on the metrics that matter most to you.

 Set up Datadog to fetch Elasticsearch metrics